SingularityNET-Archive/archive-oracle/testdocs/test.md

     - [effect] affects only this workgroup

 Discussion points:
+ - Discussed key questions raised
+ - Significant points made

-Comprises key questions raised, significant points made, things people said which brought insight to the conversation, things that the group learnt as a result of the conversation.
+ - Discussed things people said which brought insight to the conversation
+ - Discussed things that the group learnt as a result of the conversation

 #### Agenda item 2 - Template document - [resolved]